 The Shock, the Guilt, and the Acceptance

 "Because Patrick was really struggling at school, my husband and I had a meeting with the teachers," remembers Anna.
 "The therapist had sent a report to the school, basically saying that Patrick was diagnosed with Asperger's syndrome at age four.
 My youngest son, Angelo, had already been diagnosed with autism at that point, six months before age three.
-When they handed out the report, I'll never forget all this blood rush into my head, thinking I didn't know anything about it.
+When they handed out the report, I'll never forget all this blood rushing into my head, thinking I didn't know anything about it.
 I was in a big shock, and I also had the head teacher saying, why didn't you tell us, Mrs Kennedy?
 Because I'd just found out in front of everybody else.

 "Obviously, I couldn't concentrate on the meeting.
 I remember just feeling hot, thinking, 'did I do something wrong?
 I don't drink; I don't smoke.
 Why is this happening?'
 You blame yourself, but there's no one to blame.
 It was a bit of a shock because I didn't expect it, especially in front of everybody else.
 That meeting concluded with them saying they couldn't meet my son's needs, and my youngest son's needs as well, Angelo's, because he was quite profoundly diagnosed with autism.
 He had very minimal speech and quite significant sensory difficulties.